 "Congressman Rothman's deepest sympathies go out to the family and friends of Mr. Cantor.
 Congressman Rothman has great confidence that Prosecutor Molinelli will see that justice is done," Keyak said in an e-mail.

-Cantor was murdered by a New York man who had previously threatened the Elm Avenue resident, according to Jay Salpeter, a private investigator and former NYPD detective hired by the group.
+Cantor was murdered by a New York man who had previously threatened the Elm Avenue resident, according to Jay Salpeter, a private investigator and former NYPD detective .
 Investigators have so far been unable to come up with enough evidence to arrest the unidentified man.

 “They’ve got to place the person of interest in the neighborhood,” Salpeter said.